Update Task: task.item.update

 echo 'Success: ' . print_r($result, true);

-// Your data processing logic
+// Your required data processing logic

 processData($result);